hectorromerodev/todo-list-app-v1/README.md

 4. Mark as donde the tasks.
 5. When you create the task, you may be able to prioritize the task with a selector.
 (Important, general or least), and the todo list will be sorted by priority.

-## 🎉 OFFLINE BONUS FEATURES 🎉
+## 🎉 Offline features will be added 🎉
 1. Progess bar or spinner to show the progress of the task.

-## 🚧 ONLINE FEATURES COMING SOON... 🚧
+## 🚧 Online features coming soon 🚧
 1. Login interface with firebase authentication, hosting and server.
 2. Save the data through devices.
 3. feedback of the app.